-The Minnesota Orchestra’s Rosemary and David Good Fellowship is a two-year program designed to enhance the orchestral careers of African American, Latinx American and Native American musicians and to encourage greater racial and cultural diversity in the orchestral field.
+The Minnesota Orchestra’s Rosemary and David Good Fellowship is a two-year program intended to enhance opportunities for African American, Latino American and Native American professional orchestral musicians early in their careers and to encourage greater diversity in the orchestral field.

 Meet the Rosemary and David Good Fellows